xlnwel/blog/docs/_posts/2020-10-27-behavior-prior.md

 - We add an additional entropy term to the policy loss to encourage exploration.

 - In practice, it may be desirable to sample $$z$$ infrequently or hold it constant across multiple time steps to exhibit temporally consistent behavior.
-This gives us a similar structure as the one used in [FTW]({{ site.baseurl }}{% post_url 2021-02-01-FTW %}).
+This gives us a similar structure as the one used in FTW.

 ## References

-<a name='ref1'></a>>Tirumala, Dhruva, Alexandre Galashov, Hyeonwoo Noh, Leonard Hasenclever, Razvan Pascanu, Jonathan Schwarz, Guillaume Desjardins, et al. 2020.
+<a name="ref1"></a>>Tirumala, Dhruva, Alexandre Galashov, Hyeonwoo Noh, Leonard Hasenclever, Razvan Pascanu, Jonathan Schwarz, Guillaume Desjardins, et al. 2020.
 “Behavior Priors for Efficient Reinforcement Learning,” 1–58. http://arxiv.org/abs/2010.14274.

-<a name='ref2'></a>Vinyals, Oriol, Igor Babuschkin, Wojciech M. Czarnecki, Michaël Mathieu, Andrew Dudzik, Junyoung Chung, David H. Choi, et al. 2019.
+<a name="ref2"></a>Vinyals, Oriol, Igor Babuschkin, Wojciech M. Czarnecki, Michaël Mathieu, Andrew Dudzik, Junyoung Chung, David H. Choi, et al. 2019.
 “Grandmaster Level in StarCraft II Using Multi-Agent Reinforcement Learning.” *Nature* 575 (November). https://doi.org/10.1038/s41586-019-1724-z.

-<a name='ref3'></a>Galashov, Alexandre, Siddhant M. Jayakumar, Leonard Hasenclever, Dhruva Tirumala, Jonathan Schwarz, Guillaume Desjardins, Wojciech M. Czarnecki, Yee Whye Teh, Razvan Pascanu, and Nicolas Heess.
+<a name="ref3"></a>Galashov, Alexandre, Siddhant M. Jayakumar, Leonard Hasenclever, Dhruva Tirumala, Jonathan Schwarz, Guillaume Desjardins, Wojciech M. Czarnecki, Yee Whye Teh, Razvan Pascanu, and Nicolas Heess.
 2019.
 “Information Asymmetry in KL-Regularized RL.” *ArXiv*, 1–25.

-<a name='ref4'></a>Hausman, Karol, Jost Tobias Springenberg, Ziyu Wang, Nicolas Heess, and Martin Riedmiller.
+<a name="ref4"></a>Hausman, Karol, Jost Tobias Springenberg, Ziyu Wang, Nicolas Heess, and Martin Riedmiller.
 Learning an embedding space for transferable robot skills.
 In International Conference on Learning Representations, 2018.